Space Shuttle Challenger disaster: Media coverage

-Nationally televised coverage of the launch and explosion was provided by CNN.
+Nationally televised live coverage of the launch and explosion was provided by CNN.
 To promote the Teacher in Space program with McAuliffe as a crewmember, NASA had arranged for many students in the US to view the launch live at school with their teachers.
+Other networks, such as CBS, soon cut in to their affiliate feeds to broadcast continuous coverage of the disaster and its aftermath.
 Press interest in the disaster increased in the following days; the number of reporters at KSC increased from 535 on the day of the launch to 1,467 reporters three days later.
 In the aftermath of the accident, NASA was criticized for not making key personnel available to the press.
 In the absence of information, the press published articles suggesting the external tank was the cause of the explosion.
-Until 2010, CNN's live broadcast of the launch and disaster was the only known on-location video footage from within range of the launch site.
+Until 2010, CNN's live broadcast was the only known footage filmed from the launch site.
 Additional amateur and professional recordings have since become publicly available.
+In the Soviet Union, footage of the disaster was played on the news, with coverage reflecting a tone that was described as being "somber and sympathetic" and "for the most part free of political overtones."